Explore the many benefits of enrolling in a health plan — even if you are young, fit and healthy.

 2. Health insurance helps protect you from life-altering medical expenses.

 While it’s true that eating your vegetables, exercising, and getting enough sleep can help preserve your health, there’s no foolproof way to protect against accidents, illness, and injury — and the bills for uninsured individuals can be catastrophic.
 The amount a single person pays for health insurance coverage is a tiny fraction of what emergency care can cost out-of-pocket.

 If you don’t have health insurance, fixing a broken leg will run you about $7,500 in medical expenses; a torn rotator cuff adds up to more than $50,000; and comprehensive cancer care can cost in the hundreds of thousands of dollars.
 Covered California consumer data shows that for insured individuals, insurance picks up 90 to 95 percent of the bill for emergency care and hospitalizations.
-No one plans to get into a car accident when they drive to the supermarket, but life happens.
+No one plans to get into a car accident, but life happens.
 Just like you protect your vehicle with car insurance, it’s important to protect yourself with health insurance.

 People without health insurance are more likely to have medical debt they can’t afford to pay.
 Medical debt often creates even more problems like credit card debt, difficulty paying for necessities, drained savings, and having bills go into collections, dragging down your credit score.
 According to a 2019 study, two out of three people who file for bankruptcy say that medical bills were a contributing factor.

 3. Health care keeps you healthy and well.

 In addition to protecting against the cost of medical emergencies, health insurance works to keep you healthy.
 Studies show that people with insurance live longer and have better health outcomes in the long term.